-Our Physical Therapy department has a staff trained to treat:
+Our Rehabilitation Department has a physical therapy staff trained to treat:

 We serve inpatients and outpatients of all ages.
 Physical therapists and physical therapy assistants work as part of an interdisciplinary team to prevent and treat injury, educate patients and their families, and prepare them for the highest quality of life.

 Our physical therapy treatment facilities are housed in the new section of Val Verde Regional Medical Center.
 We have a large gym area with treadmills, bikes, a stair stepper, a ski machine, weights, mats, a hydrotherapy room and private treatment rooms.

 Our physical therapy staff is licensed by the state of Texas and dedicated to providing our community with the highest level of rehabilitation services.